MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-overview.md

     Image: echoapp.exe
 ...
 ```
-The debugger command is using a binary mask and the it provides text only output in non-standard ways.
+The debugger command is using a binary mask and it provides text only output in non-standard ways.
 The text output is difficult to consume, format, or extend and the layout is specific to this command.

 Contrast this to  the debugger data model [dx (Display Debugger Object Model Expression)](https://docs.microsoft.com/windows-hardware/drivers/debugger/dx--display-visualizer-variables-) command.